-In 2008, I took a leap of faith from my cushy corporate sales job to launch my first entrepreneurial endeavor.
-I had little cash reserves but A LOT of ambition.
+In 2008, I took a leap of faith from my cushy corporate sales job and launched my first entrepreneurial endeavor.
+I had little cash reserves but a lot of ambition.

-As with any major transition in life, I got sick three weeks into my new venture.
-Was hospitalized for a week.
-Forced to fast for seven days.
-On day 7, I was discharged from the hospital with a mystery diagnosis.
-Slapped with a $40,000 medical bill and a $40 prescription for antibiotics to kill the parasite in my colon I had contracted from the hospital bed.
+As with any major transition, I got sick three weeks into building my new venture.
+I got hospitalized for a week and was forced to fast during my entire stay.
+On day seven, I was discharged with a $40,000 medical bill and a prescription for a $40 antibiotic to kill the parasite in my colon I had contracted from the hospital bed.

 If you’d have said to me, ‘Things happen for a reason,’ I would have told you to take your yoga mat and shove it where the sun don’t shine.

-For a few days during my downward spiral, I even entertained the idea of letting myself whittle away to nothing so my son could collect my life insurance.
+For a few days during my downward spiral, I entertained the idea of letting myself wither away to nothing so that my son could collect my life insurance.

 Have an attitude of gratitude.

 Nine months later, the universe tossed another boulder on my plans.
-I was booted from corporate and back in transition once again.
-Turns out that was just the shin kick I needed to give me back that spark and re-launch my business.
+I was back in transition once again.